-Prior to attending a game at any stadium, we follow these 5 simple steps:
+Prior to attending a game, we follow these 5 simple steps:

 - We contact the stadium’s Disabled Services Department or Guest Services Department and inform them of Patricia’s multiple food allergies.
 We ask for an e-mail address and phone number of someone in stadium management so that we can correspond with them prior to attending the game.